 From these numbers, you can see that traffic tickets and convictions can impact your auto insurance significantly.
 Rates can increase as much as 269 % depending on your fines, driving habits, and location.

 As a driver, you want to avoid getting any traffic tickets; however, some are even more important to avoid because of the potential fines, demerit points, and impact on your car insurance.
-Here are the top 8 traffic tickets and convictions you don't want to get:
+From DUIs, to speeding, and distracted driving; here are the top 8 traffic tickets and convictions you don't want to get:

 Don’t forget to follow driving rules and laws so you don’t have tickets increasing your policy costs!
 If you are concerned about how tickets are impacting your rate, reach out to our team of brokers.
 We’ll help you find insurance discounts and compare options to find more affordable car insurance.